openuir/spec/README.md

-# OpenUIR – Open UI Runtime
+# OpenUIR – Open UI Representation

 OpenUIR is an **open standard for UI instructions** between a producer (application logic) and a backend (rendering engine).
 It defines a **platform-agnostic, multi-language retained UI model** that can be implemented on web, desktop, and mobile platforms.